Ellipsis-Labs/solana-verifiable-build/README.md

 ### Manual Verification

-To get the hash of this on-chain program, we can run the following:
+To get the hash of an on-chain program, we can run the following with a given program ID:

 ```
 solana-verify get-program-hash 2ZrriTQSVekoj414Ynysd48jyn4AX6ZF4TTJRqHfbJfn